 (1) Developing and issuing, subject to coordination with and approval by the NASA General Counsel, security policy, procedures, and guidelines, in collaboration with Center Chiefs of Security (CCS), as appropriate.

-(3) In coordination with the Chief Information Officer (CIO), developing, implementing, and maintaining an Agency photo-identification badge program designed to ensure appropriate controls for access to NASA facilities, information, IT, and other resources.
+(3) In coordination with the Chief Information Officer (CIO), developing, implementing, and maintaining an Agency Identity, Credential, and Access Management Program designed to ensure appropriate controls for access to NASA facilities, information, information technology, and other resources.

-(6) Establishing appropriate relationships with the federal law enforcement community, including the NASA Office of the Inspector General and the Office of the Attorney General, to ensure proper management and referral of criminal cases and the timely transfer of arrested persons.
+(8) Establishing appropriate relationships with the federal law enforcement community, including the NASA Office of the Inspector General and the Office of the General Counsel (OGC), to ensure proper msnagement and referral of criminal cases and the timely transfer of arrested persons.

 b.
 Officials-in-Charge of Headquarters Offices are responsible for ensuring the implementation of this policy within their respective organization(s).